 When you're trying to automate anything in Zapier, and can't figure out how to get two apps to fit together, Formatter's the tool that's most likely to help.
 Just add it to your Zap, and with a little tweaking you should be able to get your text the way you need before sending it to the next app.

-Formatter's not the only powerful built-in Zapier feature—there are dozens of other handy features included, from tools to send SMS messages or emails to filters to sort through your data.
+Formatter's not the only powerful built-in Zapier tool—there are dozens of other handy features included, from tools to send SMS messages or emails to filters to sort through your data.
 Learn more about ways to use Zapier's built-in tools.